 Total Pupil Premium Allocation

 There is much research pertaining to Pupil premium Funding in the public domain.
-The Sutton Trust research is one.
+The Education Endowment Foundation and The Sutton Trust research is one.
 Professor John Hattie’s ‘Visible Learning’ is another.
-The government has appointed a Pupil Premium champion in John Dunford to promote effective usage of this funding across the country.
-Allied to our own experiences, we have focused our pupil premium funding on those strategies which demonstrate the biggest gains for pupils.
+We have focused our pupil premium funding on those strategies which demonstrate consistent outstanding progress in pupils’ achievement.
+Primarily, this is high quality teaching allied to a challenging curriculum and an emphasis on building resilient, independent learners.

 Effective Teaching and Learning strategies

 Effective teaching and learning strategies are essential and have a vital impact in raising standards, for all groups of pupils including those in receipt of pupil premium funding.
-WE have concentrated on those strategies that make the biggest difference in terms of outcomes for pupils.
+We implement and utilise those aspects of teaching and learning which ensure impact.
 These include:

 - Effective assessment for learning is paramount to ensuring children in receipt of pupil premium make rapid gains in their learning.
 Effective assessment for learning includes the following:-